 Southern Intimate Ireland - A Small Coach Escorted Tour

 (Limited to 14 Passengers)

 Our Intimate Ireland is limited to 14 passengers.
-Enjoy the Hidden Back Road Treasures of Southern Ireland in the luxury of our Mercedes Midi Coach.
-Stay in all four and five star hotels with three dinners included.
+Enjoy the Hidden Back Road Treasures of Southern Ireland in the luxury of our luxury vehicle.
+Stay in all four and five star hotels.

 Your Distinguished Small Group Tour Includes: